NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 Authentication
 --------------

-Before running Terraform, authenticate to Azure using:
+Before running Terraform, authenticate to Azure using (skip Authentication section if you already have SPN credentials):

 ```
 az login